 The incubation, or asymptomatic stage, is based on an average of 5.1 days.
 While the PCR can detect the disease during this early stage in the development of COVID-19, The COVID-19 IgG/IgM Rapid Test Cassette must wait until antibodies develop.

-The COVID-19 Antigen Rapid Test Swab Cassette is an in vitro immunochromatography assay that detects nucleocapsid protein antigen from the SARS-CoV-2 virus from the nasopharyngeal (NP) and nasal swab (NS) samples.
+The COVID-19 Antigen Rapid Test Swab is an in vitro immunochromatography assay that detects nucleocapsid protein antigen from the SARS-CoV-2 virus from the nasopharyngeal (NP) samples.
 The antigen test contains monoclonal antibodies directed against viral antigens that can detect the SARS-CoV-2 virus during the active phase of the infection.
 It is simple to perform the antigen test compared to the RT-PCR test, and technicians can potentially test millions of patients at once with the antigen test.
 The technology is similar to a pregnancy test and a rapid antigen test for influenza infections.

-Like the RT-PCR test, the antigen test can detect the presence of the SARS-CoV-2 virus during the early phase of the infection.
+Like the RT-PCR test, antigen testing kits can detect the presence of the SARS-CoV-2 virus during the early phase of the infection.
 Similar to the antibody test, the antigen test is inexpensive and fast compared to the RT-PCR test and can test a large number of subjects at the point of care.
-However, the antigen test has a lower sensitivity compared to the RT-PCR test, which means the antigen test might have a higher false-negative rate than RT-PCR test (requires more studies).
+However, the antigen swab test has a lower sensitivity compared to the RT-PCR test, which means the antigen test might have a higher false-negative rate than RT-PCR test (requires more studies).
 A negative result of the antigen test should be verified with an RT-PCR test before disease diagnosis and treatment decisions.
 The antigen test also does not give the immunity status of the patient, which the antibody test does.
 Therefore, the antigen test complements the PCR test and antibody test in the diagnosis of COVID-19 infection.

 Reading of the IgM vs IgG Panels and How They Distinguish Acute vs In-Recovery States